Birth and Early Childhood in Kentucky Lincoln Penny

 Background

-In 2009, the United States Mint issued four different pennies throughout the year in recognition of the bicentennial of Lincoln’s birth and centennial of the first year of the Lincoln cent.
+The Birth and Early Childhood in Kentucky Lincoln Penny is the first coin in the Lincoln Bicentennial One Cent Program.
+In 2009, the U.S. Mint issued four different pennies throughout the year in recognition of the bicentennial (200th anniversary) of Lincoln’s birth and centennial (100th anniversary) of the first year of the Lincoln cent.
 The themes on the reverses represent the four major aspects of Lincoln’s life.

 Birth and Early Childhood in Kentucky (1809-1816)